Evolution and Racial Differences in Sporting Ability

 This study examines the relationship between race and sport and argues that races differ in achievement in various sports in part for genetic reasons.
 The adaptation of different races to varied environments provides them with a number of physical and psychological advantages and disadvantages in relation to each other in various sports.
 Differing levels of racial accomplishment in sports requiring different physical and psychological abilities reflect these adaptations.

-The authors provide definitions of the terms "sport" and "race", show that sporting ability is partly genetic, and examine racial differences in physical adaptations in relation to differences in ability in various sports.
+Additional InformationThe authors provide definitions of the terms "sport" and "race", show that sporting ability is partly genetic, and examine racial differences in physical adaptations in relation to differences in ability in various sports.
 They also discuss how racial genetic differences in intelligence and personality relate to sporting ability, and look at the effect of environmental and sociological factors.
+Reviewers' comments"Reading this book was probably the first time ever in my life that I've been engrossed in the topic of sports!"

 Download an extract from this book here.